 How Trusts Affect Property Ownership

 Understanding how trusts affect property ownership is essential for effective estate planning.
 When you transfer your house into a trust, you no longer legally own the property — the trustees do.
+This is the foundation of English trust law: the separation of legal ownership (held by the trustees) and beneficial interest (held for the beneficiaries).
 But if you are a trustee, you remain in control of the property day-to-day.

 Rights of the Beneficiaries